-Reserves represent the net assets (investments and/or checking account balance) of the program.
-Reserves provide the program with a balance that is sufficient to pay its bills in times of either higher than expected paint collection (higher expenses), lower than expected paint sales (lower revenue), or a combination of the two.
+Reserves represent the net assets (cash and investments) of the Maryland program.
+Reserves are needed to sustain the program in times of either higher-than-expected paint collection volumes resulting in higher-than-expected expenses, lower-than-expected paint sales resulting in lower-than-expected revenue, or a combination of the two.
 PaintCare's reserves policy establishes a target reserve as a percentage of annual expenses and sets a minimum and maximum threshold.
 If the reserves fall below the minimum threshold or rise beyond the maximum threshold, an evaluation of the program's expenses and revenue is performed to determine if changes are needed in operations, outreach, and/or the fee structure to bring the reserve balance within range.
-PaintCare currently has a target reserve of 100% of annual expenses (i.e., 12 months of operating expenses), with a minimum threshold of 75% (i.e., nine months) and a maximum threshold of 125% (i.e., 15 months).
+PaintCare currently has a target reserve of 100% of annual expenses (i.e., 12-months of operating expenses), with a minimum threshold of 75% (i.e., nine months) and a maximum threshold of 125% (i.e., 15 months).